Five experts on communicating user research results rapidly and effectively

-Once a user research project has kicked off, there will be people in your organization who are keen on seeing results as soon as possible.
+Once a user research project has kicked off, there will be executives and senior stakeholders in your organization who are keen on seeing results as soon as possible.
 This should be done cautiously, like a balancing act.

 Sharing some interesting results part-way through with regular updates will keep the momentum flowing, but saving the bulk of your research findings until further down the line is wise.
 You don’t want your stakeholders to get ahead of themselves and draw conclusions too soon.